robertostling/eight-bit-forth/README.md

 To test the multitasking, you can define a word that turns out the volume briefly every third second, and run that in the background:

+    LOAD TASKS RUN

-    : ANNOY BEGIN
+    : ANNOY
       F VOLUME 10 JIFFYS
       0 VOLUME 3 SECONDS
-    AGAIN ;
+      ANNOY ;

     ' ANNOY LAUNCH

 While this is running, you can work with the editor and do other things in the foreground.
+For instance, you can entertain yourself by looking at the most recently loaded source file in the editor.
+Use F5 and F7 for page up and page down.